Skip to main content

 Clinical Evidence

-In vivo animal studyC3H mice treated with copper peptide analogs
+In vivo animal studyC3H mice treated with peptide copper complexes

-Copper tripeptide complexes from the same family as AHK-Cu stimulated hair follicle activity in the mouse model, supporting the class-wide effect of copper peptides on follicle biology.
+Copper tripeptide complexes from the same family as AHK-Cu stimulated hair follicle activity in the mouse model, providing animal support for a class-wide follicle effect.
+This work used the broader copper peptide class rather than AHK-Cu specifically.

-Controlled animal wound chamber studyRats with subcutaneous stainless steel mesh wound chambers
+Controlled in vivo wound chamber studyRats with subcutaneous wound chambers

-The structurally related GHK-Cu produced concentration-dependent increases in collagen, DNA, glycosaminoglycans, and elastin.
-Collagen synthesis was stimulated 2-fold more than non-collagen protein synthesis.
-Control tripeptide without copper had no effect.
+The structurally related GHK-Cu produced concentration-dependent increases in collagen, DNA, total protein, and glycosaminoglycans, with collagen synthesis stimulated about twice as much as non-collagen protein.
+A peptide control without copper had no effect, confirming the copper-peptide complex was responsible.

 Dosing & Administration